Fabrizio-Caruso/CROSS-LIB/README.md

 - z9001: Robotron Z9001, Robotron KC 85/1, Robotron KC 87
 - zx80: Sinclair ZX80
 - zx81: Sinclair ZX81

+### 16-BIT versions
+- pc8086: Intel 8088/8086 PC
+- pdp: PDP 11 v7 (work in progress)

+### 32-BIT versions
+- linux386:  ELF linux for Intel 386
+- linux68k:  ELF linux for Motorola 68020
+- linuxppc:  ELF linux for PPC
+- linuxmips: ELP linux for MIPS32r2 (little endian)

+### Modern 32/64-BIT PC versions

+There are a plain stdlib (turn based) and an ncurses (action) version that can be compiled for multiple platforms for which an ANSI C compiler and ncurses are available, including Windows and Linux.
+For example:
+- Cygwin/Windows or Linux (gcc + ncurses, e.g., cygwin/Windows or Linux)
+- Windows 32/64 bit console (mingw-gcc + ncurses, e.g., x86_64-w64-mingw32-gcc)

+Remark:
+You can compile the game for any recent or old/ancient architecture for which there is an ANSI C capable compiler.

 -------------------------------------------
 STATUS - ISSUES